Selected Web Resources For Political Science

 c.
 Plagiarism means the appropriation of

-assist students in the mastery of course materials.
+materials provided to assist students in the mastery of course

 Penalties for Academic Dishonesty